DFE-Digital/get-an-identity/docs/webhooks.md

 ### `UserUpdated`

-`UserUpdated` is generated when a user's email address, name, TRN and/or date of birth have been changed, whether by an API call or by the user themselves.
+`UserUpdated` is generated when a user's email address, name, TRN, TRN lookup status and/or date of birth have been changed, whether by an API call or by the user themselves.
 It has the following message schema:

 ```json
 {